Flowers of sulfur: Uses

 Historically, flowers of sulfur were extensively used medically to cure ailments, particularly skin diseases.
+Henry Pemberton lists 'Balsam sulphuris', derived from flowers of sulfur, in his 1746 Pharmacopoeia.

 Sublimed sulfur was applied topically for skin diseases, but was also taken orally or injected for treatment of other diseases.
 Flowers of sulfur is seen to inhibit bacterial growth in tubercle bacilli, and S. aureus, and C. hominis.
 More recent sources also show that flowers of sulfur acts a fungicide, insecticide, and fumigant, as well as an agent in the treatment of numerous skin diseases.

 In the early 20th century, flowers of sulfur was also widely used for agricultural purposes.
 It was specifically used in cultivating hop plants to combat and prevent fungal diseases caused by molds that can kill crops.
 Flowers of sulfur was also used to treat rosebushes similarly.
 These cases show that flowers of sulfur was one of the earliest fungicides and insecticides used agriculturally.
 A study done in 1912 shows that a small amount of sulfur affects vegetation growth significantly.
 With 0.023 g flowers of sulfur per kg of soil, vegetation growth increased by 10 to 40%.

 Flowers of Sulfur (FoS) Tests have also been used to test porosity of metallic finishes over silver, copper, and copper alloy substrates.
 The original FoS test method was standardized by ASTM through ASTM-B809 which was established in 1990.
 The current version of the standard is ASTM B809-95(2018).
 This test method is especially good at precipitating silver based failures such as those observed with network chip resistors.
 The Center for Advanced Life Cycle Engineering (CALCE) and the International Electronics Manufacturing Initiative (iNEMI) have both developed tests based on varying degrees to the ASTM standard.

 Flowers of Sulfur can be used as a humid sulfur vapor test for creep corrosion.
 Creep corrosion is the corrosion of copper or silver caused by sulfur pollution and causes failure in electronic products.
 Sulfur pollution includes elemental sulfur, sulfur dioxide, and hydrogen sulfide, which can oxidize metals.
 These compounds can be produced artificially or naturally.
 Paper mills, craters, and volcanoes are examples of sulfur sources.
 FoS provides a source of elemental sulfur that can be used to test conformal coatings and have caused creep corrosion on printed circuit boards (PCBs).
 These tests use PCBs with copper or silver components and are dried by baking.
 The PCBs are then exposed to constant humidity, temperature, and impurities like sulfur and dust.
 Airflow and temperature are the only variables in this test that need to be controlled.
 After a few days, the amount of corrosion and colour is noted.
 Various analytical methods can be used to examine the product’s surface morphology, surface composition, depth profiling, and metal foil thickness.
 These methods include X-ray photoelectron spectroscopy (XPS), scanning electron microscopy (SEM), energy-dispersive x-ray spectroscopy (EDX), and atomic force microscopy (AFM).
 A test has found that FoS causes significant creep corrosion due to its hydrophobicity.